Why Am I the Scapegoat in My Family?

 • resistance to unhealthy family patterns

 For this reason, the scapegoat is often less the cause of the problem and more the messenger of it.
-What appears as rebellion, withdrawal, emotional struggle, or conflict may sometimes be an attempt to reveal something deeper within the family system.
+What appears as rebellion, withdrawal, or emotional struggle may sometimes reflect an attempt to reveal something the family system has been unable to acknowledge.

 Belonging and Exclusion